 To assist committees with the electronic disclosure requirement, a software program called MERTS (Michigan Electronic Reporting and Tracking System) was developed and is available to all committees registered with the Bureau of Elections.
 The MERTS software is free of charge and includes a variety of features to assist committees with meeting the MCFA disclosure obligations.
 Please note however that the MERTS software is a filing software created to meet the requirements of the MCFA.
 It is not a campaign management software.
 The MERTS software includes the following features.

 - Is free of charge.

-- Allows filings via the Internet or removable media.
+- Allows filings via the Internet.

 - Has simple data entry screens to ensure that the required information is submitted.

 - Flags missing information, excess contributions and other potential errors.

 - Creates amendments that can be filed electronically.